jamaps/toronto_address_geocoder/README.md

 **tor_geocoder_permits** is a modification of the above file to geocode the ~450,000 building permits that have been issued in Toronto since 2001.

-**web_geocoder** is a simple web geocoder which can be used for the odd instances where an address fails to geocode.
+**web_geocoder.py** is a simple web geocoder which can be used for the odd instances where an address fails to geocode.
 It geocodes the remaining points.csv using geopy

+**linear_geocoder.py** geocodes address strings from a csv to address ranges on street segements and then counts how many are on each segment - a precurser to a linear density map.
+This example uses 2million+ parking tickets issued in toronto in 2015